aaronameek/mileg/README.md

 The following datasets come included with the package:

-- `legislation`: All legislative bills, resolutions, concurrent resolutions, and joint resolutions from both chambers of the Michigan Legislature (House of Representatives and Senate) starting in the 2005-2006 legislative session. <!--
+- `legislation`: Table containing all legislative bills, resolutions, concurrent resolutions, and joint resolutions from both chambers of the Michigan Legislature (House of Representatives and Senate) starting in the 2005-2006 legislative session.
-  - `actions`: AAA
-  - `legislators`: AAA
-  - `sponsors`: AAA
-  - `committees`: AAA
-  -->

-*NOTE: This package is in active development.
-Apologies for any bugs, deficiencies, or wild updates as I work out the kinks!*
+- `actions`: Table containing all actions taken on legislation in both chambers of the legislature and governor (e.g., vetoes).
+Can be used for survival analysis and other time-driven tests.
+- `sponsors`: Table containing the standard document ID and information about each legislator who sponsored the legislation (name, district, and a TRUE/FALSE indicator of whether they are the primary sponsor).
+  Can be converted into an edge list to facilitate cosponsorship analysis.
+- `committees`: Table with one row per legislative document ID containing the House and Senate committees to which the bill was referred and the date.
+Good for general information or being combined with the `legislation` or `actions` tables.

+The data are easily join-able on the `doc_id` variable, which is essentially a “primary key” in SQL/database terms.

+## Package Functions

+*In development – stay tuned!*